Code of Conduct

 e.
 Ask the Compliance Officer

 No bad consequences will happen to you for raising questions or issues or for reporting any known or suspected violations in good faith.
+However, filing false, groundless, or malicious complaints is an abuse of this code of conduct and will be treated as a violation.

 This Code of Conduct is not intended to be all-inclusive.
 It provides general ethical guidance and is intended to serve as a resource to help resolve questions about appropriate work place conduct.
 For employees, a separate Employee Handbook provides additional guidance on employment policies that employed staff are also expected to abide by.
 No code is a substitute for each person's internal sense of values including fairness, honesty, and integrity.
 Noncompliance with the Hospital's Code of Conduct and policies, including failing to report non-compliant actions, will subject a Team Member to disciplinary action or termination of contractual/business relationship.